-This Russian piroshki recipe makes perfect savoury minced meat-filled pastries, also known as Russian hand pies.
-Eaten as a snack or with borscht, my baboushka also served piroshki as one of an array of Russian dishes for family gatherings.
-While we preferred deep-fried piroshki, these can also be baked.
+This Russian piroshki recipe makes perfect savoury minced meat-filled pastries, which are essentially Russian hand pies.
+Eaten as a snack, piroshki are also a popular side to the traditional soup called borscht.
+My baboushka also served piroshki as one of an array of Russian dishes for family gatherings.
+While we prefer deep-fried piroshki, these can also be baked.
 They taste even better the next day.

-I was almost tempted to call this a Russian-Australian piroshki recipe, because baba’s minced meat filling contained the fine, clear, bean thread noodles that come from China and are used throughout East Asia and Southeast Asia.
-I never questioned baba’s inclusion of noodles until we tried this street food snack for the first time in Russia, twenty years ago in Moscow.
+I was tempted to call this a Russian-Australian piroshki recipe, because baba’s minced meat filling contained the fine, clear, bean thread noodles or vermicelli that come from China and are used throughout East Asia and Southeast Asia.
+I never questioned baba’s inclusion of noodles until we tried this street food snack for the first time in Russia many years ago.

 Russian Piroshki Recipe for Perfect Savoury Minced Meat Filled Hand Pies

-This Russian piroshki recipe – as with all the recipes for traditional Russian food that I’ve been sharing since the Russian Orthodox Christmas Eve, including my baboushka’s Russian pelmeni, stuffed cabbage rolls, beet potato salad, classic garden salad, and a Russian kotleti recipe for minced chicken patties – are a combination of my family’s recipes, the recipes of my memory, and Russian recipes that I’ve been cooking and have adapted over 20 years living abroad.
+This Russian piroshki recipe – as with all the recipes for traditional Russian food that I’ve been sharing for Russian Orthodox Christmas include my Russian-Ukrainian baboushka’s Russian pelmeni, Ukrainian vareniki, stuffed cabbage rolls, beet potato salad, classic garden salad, and a kotleti recipe for minced chicken patties – are a combination of my family’s recipes, the recipes of my memory, and the recipes I’ve been cooking my whole life and have adapted during our years living abroad.

-That’s to say that these traditional Russian recipes might differ to your Russian recipes – or your Ukrainian recipes, or Lithuanian recipes, or Latvian recipes, or Uzbekistani recipes, and I could go on.
-By sharing these recipes here as Russian dishes, I am not questioning or disputing their origin.
-I’m documenting, recreating and reinterpreting the traditional Russian food of my Russian grandparents and mother, that’s all.
+That’s to say that these traditional Russian recipes might differ to your Russian recipes – or your Ukrainian recipes, or Lithuanian recipes, or Latvian recipes, or Uzbekistani recipes.
+By sharing these recipes here as ‘Russian’ dishes, I am not questioning or disputing their origin.
+I’m documenting, recreating and reinterpreting the traditional Russian food of my Russian-Ukrainian grandparents, and mother, that’s all.

-There’s no denying that there’s a strong case that Russian borscht originated in Ukraine, however, the beetroot-based soup has still been made by Russians for at least five centuries, perhaps longer, according to written references, and has long been made all over Eastern Europe and Central Asia.
+There’s no denying that that Russian borscht originated in Ukraine, however, the beetroot-based soup has still been made by Russians for at least five centuries, perhaps longer, according to written sources, and has also long been made all over Eastern Europe and Central Asia.

 Food travels – as a lifetime of travel has taught us.
 We return from journeys with recipes we’ve learnt on our travels.
 As refugees, immigrants, expatriates, and long-term travellers, we all take the dishes of our motherlands with us to our new homes and the places we travel to, and while some might not leave our own kitchens, others are incorporated into local culinary cultures, through the sharing of food and exchange of recipes.